jproman345/RaspberryPi-Project/README.md

 Final Project for CS370 Operating Systems.
 In this project, we were tasked with using a desktop and two Raspberrypis to solve a problem.
-We decided to use our collective interest for networking to creat an at home messaging system between the two Pis using a central server.
+We decided to use our collective interest for networking to create an at home messaging system between the two Pis using a central server.